legacysurvey/legacysurvey/pages/dr7/issues.rst

 DR7.1 update to sweeps files
 ============================
 The column ``BRIGHTSTARINBLOB`` was not initially included in the DR7 sweeps files.
-The DR7.1 sweeps files were provided as an update to include this column.
+In addition, the ``GAIA_DUPLICATED_SOURCE`` column in the DR7 sweeps was initially included as type *int8* rather than being passed through as a *boolean* from the Tractor files.
+The DR7.1 sweeps files were provided as an update to rectify these issues.

 Smaller subsets of files of random points
 =========================================